International driver's license valid in Algeria

 The monument is open to the public all year long, and there is no entrance fee.
 You can enjoy watching its stunning structural design the whole day and night as it is also open 24/7.
 It is best to visit the monument on weekdays as people mostly visit the monument on the afternoon of Fridays and Saturdays, causing the place to be crowded.

-- An estimated 21-minute drive is needed for you to reach the Maqam Echahid from Houari Boumediene Airport, an international airport in Algeria, via Rocade Nord d'Alger/N11 route.
+- An estimated 21-minute drive is needed for you to reach the Maqam Echahid from Houari Boumediene Airport, an international airport in the country, via Rocade Nord d'Alger/N11 route.

 - Take Pénétrante de l’aéroport Houari Boumedien and Rocade Nord d'Alger/N11 to Boulevard Khelifa Oulmane in Alger.
 Exit from Pénétrante des Annassers/N5D.